Example - Deploy demochat to Kubernetes cluster

 Kubernetes tab you can see the

+The Demochat application is now successfully deployed!
 You can see the external endpoints of this service in the service view and access the application using its endpoint and port.

-Automate Demochat deployment using Codefresh pipeline
+Automating Demochat deployment using Codefresh pipelines

 To configure the Deploy Script in the pipeline you just need to go to the tab